awsdocs/amazon-athena-user-guide/doc_source/lazy-simple-serde.md

 Specifying this SerDe is optional\.
 This is the SerDe for data in CSV, TSV, and custom\-delimited formats that Athena uses by default\.
 This SerDe is used if you don't specify any SerDe and only specify `ROW FORMAT DELIMITED`\.
 Use this SerDe if your data does not have values enclosed in quotes\.

+For reference documentation about the LazySimpleSerDe, see the [Hive SerDe](https://cwiki.apache.org/confluence/display/Hive/DeveloperGuide#DeveloperGuide-HiveSerDe) section of the Apache Hive Developer Guide\.

 ## Library Name<a name="library-name"></a>

 The Class library name for the LazySimpleSerDe is `org.apache.hadoop.hive.serde2.lazy.LazySimpleSerDe`\.
-For more information, see [LazySimpleSerDe](https://hive.apache.org/javadocs/r2.1.1/api/org/apache/hadoop/hive/serde2/lazy/LazySimpleSerDe.html)\.
+For information about the LazySimpleSerDe class, see [LazySimpleSerDe](https://hive.apache.org/javadocs/r2.1.1/api/org/apache/hadoop/hive/serde2/lazy/LazySimpleSerDe.html)\.

 ## Examples<a name="examples"></a>